AgonConsole8/agon-vdp/video/pingo/vdu_pingo.md

 VDU ...
 PX; PY; PZ; ...
 ```
 <br><br><b>i0</b>: A zero-based index into a list of coordinates (mesh or texture).
-<br><br><b>u0, v0</b>: A texture coordinate ranging from 0 to the width or height of the texture.
+<br><br><b>u0, v0</b>: A texture coordinate ranging from 0 to 65535.
-This value is divided by the texture width or height to yield a floating point number, for 3D computations.
+This value is divided by 65535 to yield a floating point number, for 3D computations.
 To prescale a set of coordinates for use in a VDU command, scale them all to fit within the range 0.0 to +1.0,
-then multiply the original floating point values by the texture width or height, as appropriate.
+then multiply the new floating point values by 65535, as appropriate.
 ```
-PU = U * FACTOR * TEXWIDTH
+PU = U * HORIZ_FACTOR * 65535
-PV = V * FACTOR * TEXHEIGHT
+PV = V * VERT_FACTOR * 65535
 VDU ...
 PU; PV; ...
 ```
 <br><br><b>scalex, scaley, scalez</b>: A prescaled 3D X, Y, or Z scale value in the range 0 to 65535.
-This number is divided by 256 to yield a floating point number in the approximate range 0.0 to 256.0, for 3D computations.
+This number is divided by 256 to yield a floating point number in the approximate range 0.0 to near 256.0, for 3D computations.
 To prescale a set of scale factors for use in a VDU command, multiply them by 256.
 ```
 F = 256